 Saleem is a Palestinian from Abud.
 He was born and raised in Palestine.
 He is married and has three beautiful daughters.
 He has worked for several local organizations and has experience with media and receiving international guests.

 Kristel is from the Netherlands and she is married to a Palestinian, the owner of Singer Cafe and Al Jisser bar in Beit Sahour where we will spend a total of 7 nights.
 Kristel and Tariq have a daughter and a son.
 Kristel studied and worked as a tour guide and history teacher in the Netherlands before coming to Palestine where she has lived for a good 12 years.
 She produces Stories from Palestine podcast.

 The aim of our program

 We offer a unique program that will give participants the opportunity to experience something very different than the usual pilgrimage programs, existing political tours and olive harvest programs.
 We offer a variety of activities and trips to share different aspects of the land and the life in Palestine.
 We also will include one day of olive picking because it is a wonderful experience of an important part of the Palestinian heritage and economy.

 It is important for us that you get a chance to meet locals.
 But we also value the participants in the group and their personal stories.
 We know that many of the people who are interested to join this program are of Palestinian descent.
 They have their own ties to the land and the people.
 We imagine that this group will be very diverse, younger and older people of different cultural and religious backgrounds.
 But what will all unite us is our interest in learning more about Palestine, about its history, its people and the political reality of today.

 Number of participants

-The program will take place when we reach a minimum of ten people and we can accept a maximum of sixteen people.
+The program will take place with a minimum of six and a maximum of ten people.